Project Guide

 2.2 Final Presentation

-The final presentation focuses on your implementation results.
+The final presentation focuses on your implementation results, with particular emphasis on the baseline experiment, the design rationale of your enhancements, and a rigorous evaluation of the enhancements against the baseline.
 The presentation time is 15 minutes + discussion.

 Your presentation should address the following: